davidteter/OPEN-RISOP/README.md

 This is an attempt to build an open-sourced version of the Red Integrated Strategic Operational Plan (RISOP) using an open-sourced targeting database with weapon allocation modules and consequence of execution tools.

 Future areas that I'd like to see supported:
-PDCALC analysis of probability damage (PD)
+PDCALC analysis of probability damage (PD),
-Alternate Nuclear Order of Battle Analyses
+Alternate Nuclear Order of Battle Analyses,
-HEC-RAS modeling of dam breaching
+HEC-RAS modeling of dam breaching,
-HYSPLIT modeling of ISFSI dispersion
+HYSPLIT modeling of ISFSI dispersion,
-Improved nodal analyses of dam failures
+Improved nodal analyses of dam failures, and
-Improved nodal analyses of natural gas compressor station attacks
+Improved nodal analyses of natural gas compressor station attacks.